pojome/wp-linker/readme.txt

 <h4>Thanks</h4>
 We took inspiration to our plugin from [Simple URL](http://wordpress.org/plugins/simple-urls/) plugin - so thank you so much, you done good job.

+<strong>Contributions:</strong><br />

+Would you like to like to contribute to Linker?
+You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wp-linker).
+Also, if you have any notes about the code, please open a ticket on ths issue tracker.

 == Installation ==

 1. Upload plugin files to your plugins folder or install using WordPress built-in Add New Plugin installer